 c.
 You indeed give thanks well, but the other is not edified: Paul is completely consistent in his emphasis on tongues being directed to God.
 Just in this passage, he points out what we do with the gift of tongues: we pray, we sing, we bless, and we give thanks.
 All of these we do unto the Lord, not unto man, with the gift of tongues.

 d.
-So, Paul saw great value in the gift of tongues for his own devotional life before the Lord: I thank my God I speak with tongues more than you all.
-Yet, when he gathered with other Christians, his concern was to be a blessing, not with getting a blessing.
+I thank my God I speak with tongues more than you all: In this we see that Paul saw great value in the gift of tongues for his own devotional life before the Lord: Yet, when he gathered with other Christians, his concern was to be a blessing, not with getting a blessing.